 This is who I am; this Type B laissez-faire girl.
 Although I'm at peace with this, for a long time, I wasn't.

 In school, in my professional world, and in my social relationships, a lot of people thought I was all wrong.
 And I mean, ALL wrong; my speech, my way of thinking, my smile (yes, once someone told me that I smile too much).

 I felt insufficient when I absorbed others' opinions of me.

 I began to realize the power I hold in my honest and most true form, and what I have to offer to the world simply by being myself.

 For a long time, I let those opinions define my worth.
 I thought that my friendliness made me weak.
 That my creativity made me odd.
-That my constant curiosity made me obtuse and that my cooperative attitude made me slow.
+That my unwavering curiosity and need to ask questions made unapproachable.

 With time and patience, I have been able to detox and unravel the web of misconceptions that I spun.
 Now, I realize the power I hold in my honest and most true form simply by being myself.
 There's so much of me I can give to the world.